Learn to Cross-Country Ski at Whistler Olympic Park

 What's the difference between classic and skate skiing?

 Classic cross country skiing involves body mechanics that approximate walking.
 The skier's arms and legs move in equal and opposite directions and the skis slide parallel along packed-down, groomed tracks in the snow.
-Tirol Skate skiing is more like ice skating and requires more athleticism.
+Skate skiing is more like ice skating and requires more athleticism.
 Novices should start with classic skiing.
 It is easier to learn and takes much less time to become proficient enough to have fun.
-ALASKA.ORG

 Can children take lessons?

 Private cross-country skiing lessons are available for classic (ages 5+) and skate (ages 7+) techniques.
-Whistlerolympicpark

 Why take the bus?